Giridhar-07/Azad_proj/README.md

 VITE_APP_TITLE=Azad Project
 VITE_API_URL=http://localhost:8080
 ```

+> **IMPORTANT SECURITY NOTE**: API keys are now handled securely through a backend proxy and are never exposed to the client.
+The frontend code no longer directly accesses API keys.

 > **Important**: Never commit your `.env` file with real API keys to version control.
 The `.env` file is already included in `.gitignore`.